lymingtonprecision/cdc-init/README.md

 associated objects (triggers, etc.)

 `"queue"` and `"queue-table"` names must be 24 characters or shorter.

+The full `"queue"` reference is used as the Kafka topic name.

 Each message will also contain a ISO8601 `"timestamp"` string and a `"status"` which can be one of: